derpaule/RSOB-22-0369/README.md

 Output tables were analysed in R.

 #### G3BP mutants
-Cellprofiler pipelines uploaded as pipelines_G3BP1.zip may be useful for your own data
+Cellprofiler pipelines uploaded as pipelines_G3BP1.zip to DRYAD.

-#### Notes to high-throughput imaging data
+#### High-throughput imaging datasets
 The image datasets (each about 300 GB in size) are stored locally at Karolinska Institutet.
 Please contact Gerald.McInerney@ki.se if you need access to the raw images.
 Note that images _w3 were offset from w2 images by 4pixels which was corrected using Fiji using batch processing - the macro file was deposited on DRYAD.
+If covered by Karolinksa, the data may be uploaded on DRYAD at a later stage.

 ### Raw images/western blots
 The images/blots shown as Figures in the main manuscript and the supplement have been deposited as ZIP file at DRYAD.